Become A Sister

 Apostolic Novitiate is a time to integrate ministry or study with living religious life in a local community.

-Temporary Profession of the vows of poverty, consecrated celibacy and obedience allows a woman to live as a Sister of Charity for a temporary period of time.
+First Vows profession of poverty, consecrated celibacy and obedience allows a woman to live as a Sister of Charity for a period of time.
 During this time she discerns the call to life commitment as a Sister of Charity.